Computers and the older generation

 Children, it turns out, are far more terrified and disturbed by creepy technological advances than adults who have built up some fortitude and understanding of the world.
 Conversely, many of the reasons for which we rightly want to ban smartphone use for children, are also perfectly applicable to adults.

 Tearing down these dangerous ageist assumptions is now an urgent task because we face a new problem.
 "AI", which marks the politicisation of neophyte cultism is plunging us into a "leaderless society".
-The 2023 Bletchley Park Summit was not merely a sham because it was a nakedly corrupt convention of "AI" investors, but because most of those in attendance were token thinkers who fail to grasp even the thinnest outline of looming implications.
+The 2023 Bletchley Park Summit was a sham because it was a nakedly corrupt convention of "AI" investors.

-The monster now on the horizon is not post-industrial unemployment, but the post-political era following from an "electronic coup".
-Standing against this prospect we have an insufferably out-of-touch breed of politicians who are not merely clueless, but positively celebrate their cluelessness, and proffer it as an argument for "AI".
-They've taken the old system administrator's joke of replacing themselves with a very small shell-script quite literally.
-They now embrace a form of digitally-enhanced learned helplessness that defers any decision making to the youth of some golden future time.
-It is the dodging of responsibility, even thought itself, in the face of complexity.
+The monster now on the horizon is not post-industrial unemployment, but a "post-political" era following from an "electronic coup".
+Standing against this prospect we have an out-of-touch cadre of politicians who are dodging responsibility, even thought itself, in the face of complexity.

 Older people have seen more technological change in their lives and have a better idea about the effects of that change.

 What we face now is not so much that bad decisions are made, but that decisions are failing to be made at all.
 Moreover, our technology culture is obstinate and intransigent.
-We seem to lack the capacity for self-examination, for to do so and discover failings would harm too many egos entangled with a one-dimensional conceit of progress.
+We seem to lack the capacity for self-examination, for to do so and discover failings would upset too many profit interests or egos entangled with a one-dimensional conceit of progress.